Cubillos1101/Data_Analysis-Data_extraction_for_business_decision_making/README.md

 ## **Introduction**
 We will explore the different databases of a fictitious company (Northwind database), which seeks to make the decision of paying a bonus to the employees who have made the 5 highest sales.

-As a method of increasing future sales, the company has decided to give employee bonuses for exemplary performance in sales.
-Bonuses will be awarded to those employees who are responsible for the five highest order amounts.
-How can we identify those employees?

 ## **Task 1 : Project and Database Introduction**
 **Objective:** Explore different databases to understand their structure, including the columns and the type of information they contain.